woeplanet-data/whereonearth-country/README.md

 tl;dr
 --

-WOE data for countries smushed up with Natural Earth data for countries.
+Where On Earth (WOE) data for countries smushed up with Natural Earth data for countries.
 That's fancy talk for "polygons".

 The longer version
 --